aciucaru/rack-toys/README.md

 But, in this branch, the composed "emitters" ("branches") can be composed togheter, e.g. we cannot compose "leafs" togheter but we can compose "branches" as much as we want.

+An "emitter" is a node that has an ouput (it putputs something, it emits something).
+This branch has the following types of "emitter" classes and interface:
+- interface **Emitter**: has one method to return the output node, **getOuptuNode()
+- abstract class **RestartableSourceGenerator**: this is the class that represents a 'child' node, which is basically the first source of signal in an audio graph
+- interface **ComposableGenerator**: represents a node that can be composed togheter with other 'ComposableGenerators', through composition (not inheritance) and by connecting them to the same output node
+- abstract class **ChildGenerator**: this is the source to which one or multiple 'RestartableSourceEmitters' will connect to (it's bassically a 'sink' for 'RestartableSourceGenerators'); this is also a 'ComposableGenerator'
+- abstract class **CompositeGenerator**: this is a node that is supposed to be made of one or mulptiple 'ComposableGenerator' nodes; this is also a 'ComposableGenerator' so it can be composed even further

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.